CVMI-Lab/SlotCon/README.md

   <a href="https://xjqi.github.io/">Xiaojuan Qi</a>.
 </p>

+🚀 Check out more: Extension to vision transformers, larger-scale and more types of data, and evaluations on robotics: [SlotMIM](https://github.com/CVMI-Lab/SlotMIM).

 ## Introduction

 We propose contrastive learning from data-driven semantic slots, namely SlotCon, for joint semantic grouping and representation learning.
 The semantic grouping is performed by assigning pixels to a set of learnable prototypes, which can adapt to each sample by attentive pooling over the feature and form new slots.
 Based on the learned data-dependent slots, a contrastive objective is employed for representation learning, which enhances the discriminability of features, and conversely facilitates grouping semantically coherent pixels together.